JamBrains/jam-docs/docs/dao/code_of_conduct.md

 If members believe someone in the channel is breaking these rules, members may propose a vote for their removal with proof of offense.
 No member can be removed without members.

-## Amendments to the Code of Conduct
+## Disclaimer on the Mutability of the Rules
+Governance is an emergent and evolving field, and we envision it as a space for experimentation and rapid iteration.
+As such, the rules outlined above are subject to change without prior notice.
+The most current version of the rules can always be found in our GitHub repository with next link `https://github.com/JamBrains/jam-docs/blob/main/docs/dao/code_of_conduct.md`.

-Any DAO member can propose changes to this Code of Conduct by putting a proposition up for a vote in the DAO Telegram/Discord group.
-The amendment must be approved by a majority vote (≥50%) with the same quorum required for Big Spender Track.
+Any DAO member may propose changes to this Code of Conduct by submitting a proposal for vote in the DAO Discord group.
+Amendments require majority approval (≥50%) and must meet the quorum set for the Big Spender Track.